MrMoDDoM/MuHi/README.md

   This Software is distribuited under the GNU/GPL license.<br>
   Fot more informations, please see the LICENSE and README file attached to the source code.

+MuHi acts like a virtual keyboard which sends virtual keystroke to the foreground application, based on the eyes status (blink detection).
-MuHi makes possible to play a game, read a book, comunicate with others and generally use a pc with only the blink of the eyes: the numbers ( 0 - 1 - 2 - 3 ) corrispond to the eyes status, and MuHi acts like a virtual keyboard which sends virtual keystroke to the foreground application.
+This project makes it possible to play a game, read a book, communicate with others and generally use a pc with only the blink of the eyes.

 [![MuHi - Test](http://img.youtube.com/vi/SLFAlyaToa4/0.jpg)](https://www.youtube.com/watch?v=SLFAlyaToa4 "MuHi - Beta Test")

-### Games and Applications
+## Games and Applications
 **This is a call for you, designers!**
-I'm looking for (game) designers and developers to re-think common applications and games: as you may notice the main problem is to re-think the input system, using some hacks to make possible multiple interaction with only few inputs..!
+I'm looking for (game) designers and developers to rework common applications and games: as you may notice the main problem is to re-think the input system, using some hacks to make possible multiple interaction with only few inputs.

-For example, take the classic Sudoku game using an input system similar to the one used in the writer demo application.<br>
+For example, take the classic Sudoku game using an input system similar to the one used in the writer demo application.
-Now let's think about a program to draw, or something to read a ebook...<br>
+Now let's think about a program to draw, or something to read an e-book...

-In future versions, I'm thinking to implement some sort of system to interact with mouse, but I am not sure about the usability for the final user: remeber that mouse and keyboard were designed to be used with hands, not eyes..<br>
+In future versions, I'm thinking to implement some sort of system to interact with mouse, but I am not sure about the usability for the final user: remember that mouse and keyboard were designed to be used with hands, not eyes..

-With the hackerspace MuHack, we are hosting a separate repo for all your ideas and code: it is not important if you can or cannot code something, we need ideas!

-**At this moment we have problems with our hosting, just write me an email**

-## Installation & Usage
+## Requirements
-**Requirements**
 - opencv >= 2.4
 - (Linux) xdo >=3

+## Installation & Usage
 ### Linux
 We need OpenCV development library and XDoTool to compile and execute the program:
 ```